activadee/codex-action/README.md

 Notes:
 - Do not provide both `openai-api-key` and `codex-auth-json-b64` unless you specifically want to use the Responses API proxy; if both are present, the proxy configuration takes precedence.
 - `auth.json` is sensitive.
 This action writes it with file mode `0600`.
 Prefer `safety-strategy: drop-sudo` or `unprivileged-user` to limit risk.

+For an end-to-end walkthrough of exporting, encoding, storing, and rotating these credentials, see [`docs/subscription-auth.md`](./docs/subscription-auth.md).

 ## Version History